 *This post was first published in June 2018.
 I’ve updated it to make a 9-inch pie and updated the images and article.*

-What is a Crème Brûlée Pie?
+What Is Crème Brûlée Pie?

-A crème brûlée pie consists of the popular French egg custard baked in a flaky pie shell.
-The custard gets a sugar topping that’s brûléed (torched) until it’s quickly melted and caramelized.
-The caramelized sugar cools rock hard, which gives crème brûlée that shell that so many people, like my daughter, loooove to whack.
-It’s everything you know and love about this custardy dessert and old-fashioned pie in one sweet treat.
+A crème brûlée pie combines the popular French egg custard and comforting pie.
+The custardy filling is then topped with white sugar that’s brûléed (torched) until it’s quickly melted and caramelized.
+The caramelized sugar cools rock hard, which gives crème brûlée that shell that so many people love to whack.

-Where does Crème Brûlée come from?
+Where Does Crème Brûlée Come From?

 Crème brûlée (pronounced crehm broo-LAY) is a classic French dessert whose name translates to “burned cream.”
-Not a very appealing name, no, but that’s also not an accurate description.
+Not a very appealing name, but that’s also not an accurate description.

 I’ll talk more about the garnish ingredients and equipment a little later.

-While the shell is firming up, preheat your oven to 425°F (218°C).
+While the shell is firming up, preheat an oven to 425°F (218°C).

 The beans keep the dough from puffing up and distorting as it bakes.
 The foil helps conduct the heat while separating the beans (or weights) from the pie dough.
 Remember those holes you poked in the dough earlier?
 They also help prevent bubbles in the dough.

-Bake the pie shell for 20 minutes.
+Blind bake the pie shell for 20 minutes.

 In a 1 or 2-quart saucepan, bring the heavy cream, vanilla bean paste, and salt up to a steaming point over medium heat.
 Adding the salt to the cream helps to dissolve it faster.
 Keep an eye on the cream.
 You only want it to steam, not even come up to a simmer.